zdravkov/kendo-docs/api/wrappers/jsp/treeView.md

     <kendo:treeView dataSpriteCssClassField="dataSpriteCssClassField">
     </kendo:treeView>

-### dataTextField `String`
+### dataTextField `Object`

 Sets the field of the data item that provides the text content of the treeview nodes.
+If an array, each level uses the field that is at the same index in the array, or the last item in the array.

 #### Example
     <kendo:treeView dataTextField="dataTextField">